 A travel director accompanies each tour group and coordinates with local tour guides at each destination.
 Many of the travel directors have five years’ experience or more.
 Because Trafalgar’s customer base is international, tour participants are likely to be English-speaking citizens of a variety of countries—a plus for North Americans who would enjoy traveling with people from all over the globe.

 Trafalgar has a “Very Important Traveler” program that offers a 5% savings on selected trips.
 For solo travelers, the cost of a single supplement depends on the trip.
-Optional experiences on each tour cost extra but offer flexibility: travelers may opt out of the activity and choose to do something else—or just relax.
+Optional experiences on each tour cost extra but also offer the flexibility to create your own custom tour: travelers may opt out of the activity and choose to do something else—or just relax.

 Trafalgar is the anchor brand of The Travel Corporation (TTC), which comprises 42 travel brands, including tour operations that specialize in different destinations, age groups, price range, and travel styles.
 For example, the CostSaver brand is very inexpensive, while Insight Vacations is a premium tour company, and Luxury Gold is TTC’s high-end tour company.